Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Palm Beach had an income level higher than average nationally according to ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $51,221 and the average income stood at $72,295.
-These figures compared to those for Rest of Qld which were $53,146 and $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $56,297 (median) and $79,459 (average) as of September 2025.
-Census 2021 income data showed household, family and personal incomes in Palm Beach clustered around the 55th percentile nationally.
-Distribution data indicated that 31.2% of the population (5,781 individuals) fell within the $1,500 - $2,999 income range, consistent with broader trends across the surrounding region where 31.7% were in the same category.
-Housing affordability pressures were severe, with only 81.0% of income remaining, ranking at the 46th percentile.
-The area's SEIFA income ranking placed it in the 7th decile.
+The suburb of Palm Beach had a median income among taxpayers of $51,221 and an average income of $72,295 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+This compares with figures for Regional Qld's median income of $53,146 and average income of $66,593 respectively.
+Based on Wage Price Index growth of 11.36% since financial year 2023, current estimates would be approximately $57,040 (median) and $80,508 (average) as of March 2026.
+According to the 2021 Census, household, family and personal incomes in Palm Beach cluster around the 55th percentile nationally.
+The largest segment comprises 31.2% earning $1,500 - $2,999 weekly (5,892 residents), aligning with the metropolitan region where this cohort likewise represents 31.7%.
+Housing affordability pressures are severe, with only 81.0% of income remaining, ranking at the 46th percentile.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income